China says within its rights to bar U.S. reporters from Hong Kong

 “The U.S. has said that all options are on the table.
 Today, I can also tell the U.S. that all options are on the table for China,” Geng told a regular daily press briefing.

+In the early hours of Wednesday, Beijing announced the expulsion of the journalists as retaliation for U.S. actions against Chinese media organisations, sharply escalating a tit-for-tat between Beijing and Washington over press freedom.

-China’s expulsion of the journalists, which sharply escalated a tit-for-tat between Beijing and Washington over press freedom, raised questions about Hong Kong’s autonomy under a one country, two systems” agreement that prevails between the territory and the mainland.
+The decision, which comes amid increasing bitterness in rivalry between the United States and China, also raised questions about Hong Kong’s autonomy under a “one country, two systems” agreement that sets out the former British colony’s autonomy from the mainland.

-But under Hong Kong’s Basic Law, as its mini constitution is known, Beijing is ultimately responsible for foreign affairs and defense in the former British colony.
+But under Hong Kong’s Basic Law, as its mini constitution is known, Beijing is ultimately responsible for foreign affairs and defence in Hong Kong.

-Geng said the expulsions were in response to U.S. actions and that the decision to oust them, and block them from Hong Kong, fell under Beijing’s diplomatic responsibility.
+Geng said the expulsions were in response to U.S. actions and that the decision to oust the journalists, and block them from Hong Kong, fell under Beijing’s diplomatic authority.

-Early on Wednesday, China said it would expel U.S. correspondents with the New York Times (NYT.N), News Corp’s (NWSA.O) Wall Street Journal and the Washington Post whose credentials expire by the end of 2020, and those affected would also not be allowed to work as journalists in Hong Kong.
+China said it would expel U.S. correspondents with the New York Times (NYT.N), News Corp’s (NWSA.O) Wall Street Journal and the Washington Post whose credentials expire by the end of 2020, and those affected would also not be allowed to work as journalists in Hong Kong.

 In the past, foreign journalists kicked out of, or barred from, China were allowed to work in Hong Kong.